 You will not need to apply to ACECQA once you achieve a qualification on the list of approved qualifications as, in combination with your primary teaching qualification and Australian teacher registration, you will automatically be considered to meet the qualification requirements for an equivalent early childhood teacher.

 If you are a registered/accredited primary school teacher you may be able to be ‘taken to be an early childhood teacher’ upon starting your approved diploma level (or higher) education and care qualification.
 Find more information about the 'actively working towards’ provision and regulation 242.

 You will need to obtain provisional or full teacher registration/accreditation to meet the requirements of an equivalent early childhood teacher under regulation 137(3).

-Contact details for the teacher registration/accreditation body in your state or territory can be found on the Australian Institute for Teaching and School Leadership website.
+A list of teacher registration/accreditation bodies in your state or territory can be found on the Australian Institute for Teaching and School Leadership website.